We’d been walking forever.

 “Do you love me?”
 She asked after a couple minuets of silence.

-She gave me a face splitting grin before climbing off my lap so she could lay down.
+She gave me a face splitting grin before settling back into bed.

 I laid down next to her and pulled the covers over us before wrapping my arms around her waist and pulling her to my chest.

-Every day the pain and guilt of losing my mate gets more unbearable.
+Every day the pain and guilt of losing my mate got more unbearable.

 Or at least that what I thought.

-But that all changed when that big metal door to the kingdom opened and I saw her.
+But everything changed when that big metal door to the kingdom opened and I saw her.
+Ava.

-She had beautiful long chestnut brown hair and bright green eyes.
-She was short and skinny and perfect.
+She had long chestnut brown hair and bright green eyes that hypnotized me as soon as I saw them.
+She was perfect.

 For the second time in my life my wolf screamed “MATE!”

-But that’s not possible.
-All werewolves only get one mate.
+But that wasn’t possible.
+Werewolves only get one mate.
 Never in our history has a werewolf had more than one mate.

 This was my second chance.